riad-azz/instagram-video-downloader/README.md

 1. Go to `src/configs/instagram.ts`
 2. Set `enableServerAPI` to `true`.

-Now you can use `/api` from outside applications.
-Don't forget to configure the CORS settings in `next.config.js`.
+Now you can use `/api` from other applications.

 ### Endpoint: /api?url={POST_URL}